-For the growth component of our equity return forecasts, long-term nominal earnings growth for each equity market is expected to approximate the growth in nominal GDP for each country.
+For the growth component of our equity return forecasts, nominal GDP growth over the next 10 years is expected to approximate long-term nominal earnings growth for each equity market.
 We calculate this as the combined annualized rate of expected inflation plus real GDP growth.
 As noted earlier, our near-term growth and inflation expectations are similar to those from last quarter.
-Our 10-year forecast for US real annualized GDP growth is now 2.1%, with 2.4% for inflation translating to an earnings growth component of 4.5%.
+Our 10-year forecast for US real annualized GDP growth is now 2.1%, with 2.5% for inflation translating to an earnings growth component of 4.6%.
 We anticipate inflation will continue to moderate over the next several quarters to a level closer to the Fed target of 2%.
 For Developed Markets outside the US, our 10-year expectation for real GDP growth is 1.3%, while inflation is expected to average 2.2%.
 This assumption would provide nominal earnings growth of 3.5%.
-For Emerging Markets, higher nominal GDP growth relative to Developed Markets is expected to result in long-run nominal earnings growth of 6.4%.
+For Emerging Markets, higher nominal GDP growth relative to Developed Markets is expected to result in long-run nominal earnings growth of 6.2%.

-Among Developed Markets, the US maintains a negative expected long-term valuation adjustment of -1.8% annually, attributable to still historically elevated valuation ratios.
+Among Developed Markets, the US maintains a negative expected long-term valuation adjustment of -2.0% annually, attributable to still historically elevated valuation ratios.
 Developed equities outside the US, in contrast, are expected to have a positive valuation repricing given historical valuation ratios that are below long-run averages.
-Emerging Market equity returns are forecast to be 0.5% higher per year, attributable to a positive valuation adjustment.
+Emerging Market equity returns are forecast to be 0.7% higher per year, attributable to a positive valuation adjustment.